-River Raisin National Battlefield Park Foundation builds enduring relationships through world class experiences that share the untold stories of the battles over the River Raisin, inspiring conversation, understanding, and respect.
+The mission of the River Raisin National Battlefield Park Foundation is to build enduring, diverse relationships through a world class experience that shares the untold stories of the Battles and their aftermath, inspiring conversation, understanding, and respect.

 Who We Are

 The River Raisin National Battlefield Park Foundation is a 501(c)(3) non-profit philanthropic educational

 organization that operates in partnership with the National Park Service to preserve and develop

 the River Raisin National Battlefield Park in southeast Michigan.

 River Raisin National Battlefield Park preserves and interprets a remarkable part of America’s Untold Story of the War of 1812.
 The stories of the River Raisin are unforgettable, and dimensions of the aftermath continue to impact us today.
 The Battlefield Foundation is dedicated to working with the National Park Service to restore and develop the Battlefield in a way that ensures visitors are educated and challenged to think about the past as it relates to our future, realizing their connection to the events that took place here just over 200 years ago, and invites you to join efforts to preserve its sacred grounds for the benefit of future generations.